QubesOS/qubes-doc/external/privacy-guides/torvm.md

 The primary security requirement of TorVM is *Proxy Obedience*.

-Client AppVMs MUST NOT bypass the Tor network and access the local physical network, internal Qubes network, or the external physical network.
+Client AppVMs MUST NOT bypass the Tor network and access the local physical network, internal PedOS network, or the external physical network.

 Proxy Obedience is assured through the following:

 1. All TCP traffic from client VMs is routed through Tor
 2. All DNS traffic from client VMs is routed through Tor
 3. All non-DNS UDP traffic from client VMs is dropped
-4. Reliance on the [Qubes OS network model][qubes-net] to enforce isolation
+4. Reliance on the [PedOS network model][PedOS-net] to enforce isolation

 ## Mitigate Identity Correlation